-Grab your costumes kids, we’re heading to Union Station for an ALL NEW Halloween event!
-The historic train station has decorated for spooky fall fun for kids under 12 and their families.
+Grab your costumes kids, we’re heading to Union Station for the return of Union Station’s Halloween festival!
+Come see our beloved historic train station all decked out for spooky fall fun — made especially for kids under 12.

 A note on handicap accessibility: The first part of the experience (the maze rooms and barn) are on one level in a giant tent with wide halls.

-However, the story portion is held inside historic train cars.
+However, the rest of the tour is held inside historic train cars.
 You’ll need to be able to climb stairs and fit down narrow halls.
 Strollers are not allowed (they won’t fit) but you can park them outside the train and retrieve them later.

 Union Station’s FAQ page for the event says that one of the train cars is handicap accessible (I believe that would be the last one) but you would be missing a huge part of the fun if you can’t navigate stairs.

 But is it SCARY?

 This event is made specially for kids under 12, so it’s not-too-scary Halloween fun!
 You’ll get to walk through four stationary railcars decked out in Halloween themes like pirates and witches.